traquito/traquito.github.io/docs/pro/telemetry/code/userdefined/README.md

         // Set the Extended Telemetry HdrSlot value.
         //
-        // This field associates the encoded telemetry with the Regular
+        // This field associates the encoded telemetry with the sender.
-        // message sent before it at the start minute associated with
-        // the channel being transmitted on.
         //
         // In a given repeating 10-minute cycle, starting on the
         // start minute, which is the 0th minute, the slots are defined
         // as:
-        // - start minute = [send Regular message]
+        // - start minute = slot 0
-        // - +2 min = slot 0
+        // - +2 min       = slot 1
-        // - +4 min = slot 1
+        // - +4 min       = slot 2
-        // - +6 min = slot 2
+        // - +6 min       = slot 3
-        // - +8 min = slot 3
+        // - +8 min       = slot 4
         void SetHdrSlot(uint8_t val);